ingresso-group/slate/source/includes/_intro.md

 2. Suppliers use `Ticketing System` to manage their inventory

+3. Suppliers can offer tickets on `Allocation` or via `Live Inventory`

-3. Tickets are sold by `Ticket Agent` at 1) box offices, 2) phone or through 3) Internet or through 4) another party
+4. Tickets are sold by a `Ticket Agent` at 1) box offices, 2) phone or through 3) Internet or through 4) another party

-4. Some suppliers could offer tickets on `Allocation` or `Live Inventory`

 5. Different `Ticket Agent` have different setup for payments: they could take the payment themselves, use a payment gateway or use the setup of `Ticketing System` they have agreement with.
+-->

 ##About This Documentation

 The purpose of this documentation is to explain all you need to use our API.
 It's a work in progress.
-Please report any typo or error to tech@ingresso.co.uk
+Please report any errors or ommissions to api@ingresso.co.uk